UAE visa photo 40x60

 Can I replace this with another 43×55 mm page?

-Only if the route title, country, document type, and submission context also match.
-Shared size alone is not enough, especially for UAE Visa routes.
+Only if the profile title, country, document type, and submission context also match.
+Shared size alone is not enough, especially for UAE Visa profiles.

 Should I still verify the official source?